 China

-Attach importance to harmony and respect, and pay attention to "face".
-Greetings before meetings are important.
-Decisions usually require the participation of multiple parties, and patience is necessary.
+Attach importance to harmony and respect, pay attention to "face".
+The pleasantries before the meeting are important.
+Decision-making usually requires multiple parties, and patience is necessary.

 Food culture

-Business banquets are often held at round tables.
-The host will arrange the seats, usually the VIP faces the door.
-According to local customs, there may be a toast.
+Business banquets are often in the form of a round table.
+The host will arrange seats, usually VIP facing the door.
+According to local custom, there may be a toast.

-Avoid giving gifts with unlucky meanings such as clocks, umbrellas, and scissors.
-The number 4 in Chinese is homophonic with "death", so it should be avoided.
+Avoid giving gifts with unlucky meanings such as bells, umbrellas and scissors.
+The number 4 is homophonic with "death" in Chinese and should be avoided.

 日本